 Calquence and Venclexta have different FDA-approved uses, but they’re both used to treat CLL and SLL.

-These drugs haven’t been directly compared in clinical studies, but studies have found both Calquence and Venclexta to be effective for treating CLL and SLL.
+These drugs haven’t been directly compared in clinical trials, but studies have found both Calquence and Venclexta to be effective for treating CLL and SLL.

 Ongoing clinical trials

 In addition, these drugs are being tested to be used together in some cases.
-A clinical trial is in progress to test the combination of Calquence and Venclexta to treat CLL that hasn’t been treated before.
+A clinical trial is in progress to look at the combination of Calquence and Venclexta to treat CLL that hasn’t been treated before.

-Although Venclexta isn’t currently approved to treat MCL, there is a clinical trial going on.
+Although Venclexta isn’t currently approved to treat MCL, there is a clinical trial that is looking at the use of this drug for this cancer.
 Researchers are testing Venclexta and Calquence together to treat MCL in people for whom another treatment didn’t work.

 Costs